stellar/soroban-quest/quests/3-reverse-engineer/README.md

 </details>

-Alternatively, you could copy/paste the whole Transaction Envelope string and decode it using the `soroban` CLI to get the information you're after.
+Alternatively, you could copy/paste the whole Transaction Envelope string and decode it using the `stellar` CLI to get the information you're after.

 #### 3. Decode the Contract Address